cwesterduin/mountain-dog-admin/README.md

-# template for react applications with react-router and redux
+# admin panel for mountain dog